USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 #### PR28.
 Conduct independent technical reviews to evaluate adequacy with respect to requirements.

-EPA will define the independent technical reviews that are required for software verification, including peer reviews of user manuals and other training materials.
-For this project, technical reviews of documentation and training materials are completed by team members and by technical peer review.
-Software is tested by team members and outside users.
-The GitHub sites are used to communicate reviews of the software to the development team.
+EPA will define any independent technical reviews that are required for software verification, including peer reviews of user manuals and other training materials.
+For this project, technical reviews are regularly and consistently performed through coordination and collaboration with the community software developers.
+Additionally, reviews of documentation and training materials are completed by team members and by technical peer review.
+Software is tested by team members and community developers and users.
+Project GitHub.com sites are used to facilitate, document, and communicate reviews of the software to the development team as well as the wider user community.

 Training
 ========